runcitadel/middleware/README.md

 # middleware

-Middleware wraps [Bitcoin Core](https://github.com/bitcoin/bitcoin)'s RPC and [LND](https://github.com/lightningnetwork/lnd)'s gRPC, and exposes them via a RESTful API.
+Middleware wraps [LND](https://github.com/lightningnetwork/lnd)'s gRPC API, and exposes them via a RESTful API.

-It is part of Citadel's effort to create an open source, easy to use, and secure Bitcoin full node, and also build a free libre open source backend for Umbrel.
+It is part of Citadel's effort to create an open source, easy to use, and secure Bitcoin full node.

 ## 🚀 Getting started

-Middleware will soon be part of the full Citadel project.
-For now, you can install it on your own machine manually.
+Middleware is normally part of Citadel, but you can also run it manually.

 ## 🛠 Running middleware